dwarvesf/playbook/operations/mbti-type-istj.md

 * They do not like to ‘wing it’ or take risks without being in possession of the facts and having thought things through so that they are clear.

 ### ISTJ and Career Exploration
-An ISTJ tends to <span style='color:red'>find career satisfaction</span> with careers that have the following characteristics:
+An ISTJ tends to **find career satisfaction** with careers that have the following characteristics:
 * Uses technical skills to work with facts and details
 * Produces a real product or service
 * Are governed by rules and regulations